 photo by: Anthony Tran

-So how to navigate this strange season with homesickness?
-Or spent a holiday alone without being too depressed to leave your bed?
+So how to navigate this strange season of homesickness?
+Or spent a holiday alone without being too depressed?

-Pretending we are ‘fine’ and don’t care if we do tends to backfire.
+Pretending we are ‘fine’ and don’t care, when we actually do?
+Always tends to backfire.
 Suddenly we are snapping at friends, or reaching for that extra glass of wine when we know we will end up with a hangover.